PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Results and Discussions

-\emph{Effect of the DTI-adapted data augmentation strategy on the models} The PDBbind dataset is one of the most representative training datasets for deep DTI models, providing both 3D binding structures and the binding affinities of the protein-ligand complexes\supercite{Liu2017}.
-However, the PDBbind dataset is suspected to hold an intrinsic bias\supercite{Chen2019}; its ligands have insufficient chemical diversity and only the binding structures in minimum energy poses are given.
-To overcome the current limitation of the PDBbind dataset, we additionally included total 1,362,534 computer-generated random protein-ligand complexes in training.
-Taking ligands from the IBS molecular library\supercite{IBS} and generating decoys enrich the chemical diversity of ligands and 3D structural diversity of binding poses.
-Table \ref{tab:table2} reveals the effect of the DTI-adapted data augmentation strategy on the model generalization ability.
-The augmentation improved the docking and screening power regardless of the model architectures.
+The PDBbind dataset is one of the most representative training datasets for the data-driven DTI models, providing both 3D binding structures and the binding affinities of the protein-ligand complexes\cite{Liu2017}.
+However, the PDBbind dataset is suspected to hold an intrinsic bias\cite{Chen2019}; its ligands have insufficient chemical diversity and only the binding structures in minimum energy poses are given.
+To expand the chemical space which the model learns, we additionally included 1,652,085 augmented samples in the training set.
+In particular, computationally generated structures, which happen to be unstable than the actual structures, are used for learning.
+Table \ref{tab:ablation study table} clearly shows the effect of the DTI-adapted data augmentation strategy on the generalization ability.
+The augmentation apparently improved the docking and screening power of both the 3D GNN-based model and PIGNet.
 It shows the applicability of our data augmentation strategy for a variety of DNN-based DTI models.
-For benchmarks only containing the true binding complexes - scoring power, ranking power, the CSAR 1 and 2 - it was an expected result that the data augmentation did not improve the scores, because the model learns to accurately distinguish the decoy and true binding complexes from the augmented data and the corresponding losses.
+For benchmarks only containing the true binding complexes - scoring power, ranking power, and the CSAR NRC-HiQ - it was an expected result that the data augmentation did not improve the scores, because the model learns to accurately distinguish the decoy and true binding complexes from the augmented data and the corresponding losses.